John the Baptist’s life lessons are so relevant for our Christian life today.

 Of course, there was a darker sexual motive to all this but Herod’s wife seized her opportunity and instructed her daughter, Salome, to request the head of John the Baptist on a platter.
 She duly did and Herod had to honour his word.

 John was beheaded, his life ended as a martyr.
 But John’s witness and ministry were felt far beyond his own short life.
 He had awakened the people’s conscience but paid the ultimate price.

 Would we be prepared to face the same consequences for our faith as many Christians around the world have to do?

-John’s life is an inspiration for us.
+And it’s there that John’s life is an inspiration for us.
 The last great prophet of the Old Covenant, a forerunner for the new.
-The impact we could have could be so significant if we pursued even just a little of God’s righteousness the way that John the Baptist did.
+The impact we could have could be so significant if we pursued even just a little of God’s righteousness.